Utility Day – Fall 2026

 - Learning program.
 Please see Agenda.

-- A Pilot transformer free of cost.
-A Padmount Transformer customized to the utility’s standard; one per utility up to 3750KVA.
+- A pilot transformer free of cost.
+A Padmount Transformer customized to the utility’s standard; one per utility up to 2000 kVA.

 - Hotel accommodations.